ItzzSteven/ViperScript/README.md

 ## downloading:
-go to [Latest Release](https://github.com/ItzzSteven/ViperScript-IDE/releases/latest) download the zip then right click file then extract and when done extracting open folder and run viperscript.\
+go to [Latest Release](https://github.com/ItzzSteven/ViperScript-IDE/releases/latest) download the zip then right click file then extract and when done extracting open folder and run viperscript.
+&nbsp;
 ```diff
 - warning:
 ViperScript IDE does not save progress please export and import to save progress